Peephole Cinema

 Cost: Free

-Best time to go: After dark, when the projected image is easier to see through the peephole.
+Best time to go: After dark, when the projected image is brighter through the peephole.
 Daytime works too.

-What to know: It’s literally a peephole in a door.
-You might walk past it twice before you find it.
+What to know: It’s a peephole in a door.
 Look for the small sign.

 Getting There